 At the age of twenty she took a job as an assistant at the academy in Westfield, Massechussets and that summer she went to Middlebury, Vermont to become the principle of the female academy there.
 It was here that she met Dr. John Willard, a local physician and supporter of female education.
 They were married on August 10, 1809, when Emma was twenty-two years old and John was fifty.

-When she became aquainted with a nephew of Dr. Willard’s, who stayed in their home while he attended Middlebury College, she also became aquainted with his books.
-It was then that she truly began to realize the intellectual deprivation that was the lot of American women and took to heart the vast differences in educational opportunites open to men and to women.
-She proceeded to study her nephew’s textbooks and soon mastered such subjects as geomety and philosophy, preparing herself for a larger work.
+When she became acquainted with a nephew of Dr. Willard’s, who stayed in their home while he attended Middlebury College, she also became acquainted with his books.
+It was then that she truly began to realize the intellectual deprivation that was the lot of American women and took to heart the vast differences in educational opportunities open to men and to women.
+She proceeded to study her nephew’s textbooks and soon mastered such subjects as geometry and philosophy, preparing herself for a larger work.

 In 1814, when Dr. Willard suffered financial losses, Emma opened a boarding school in her own home.
 She called the school the Middlebury Female Seminary, and here she intended to remedy some of the educational disadvantages of young women.
 Since she was not allowed to attend classes at Middlebury College, she taught herself mathematics and physical science, subjects previously closed to female students, so that she could teach them to the girls in her school.
 By doing this she proved that she could teach and that young women could learn and master the classical and scientific studies that were previously only taught to men.